Skip to content

 • Hazards that may be present

-You can communicate all of these types of subjects with a journey management planning document.
-That way it is all printed out and easily remembered and planned by the trucker.
-This also allows for you to get a signature from the driver to ensure he read all the contents of it.
-The driver can ask any questions they may have before arriving and also will know the safety regulations that are to be followed on your construction site.
+You can communicate all of these items with a journey management planning document.
+If you organize this information in a standardized format, you can print it out and get a signature from drivers to ensure they have read all its contents.
+Drivers can also ask any questions they may have before arriving and can be sure they understand the safety regulations that should be followed on your construction site.

 • Worksite setup